donkodimov/capstone/README.md

 # Capstone project

 This repo provides the code for building, testing and deploying a flask application on Kubernetes cluster.
-The project consists of 3 Jenkins pipelines:
+Using Jenkins to implement Continuous Integration and Continuous Deployment we will build three Jenkins pipelines:
-* Provide the Kubernetes cluster (1 master + 2 worker nodes) on AWS with ansible - **main branch**
+* Provide the Kubernetes cluster (1 master + 2 worker nodes) on AWS with Ansible - **main branch**
-* Build, test and run blue deployment - **blue branch**
+* Build, test and run containers for blue deployment - **blue branch**
-* Build, test and run green deployment - **green branch**
+* Build, test and run containers for green deployment - **green branch**

 ## Getting Started